samisalkosuo/mazingame/README.rst

 Requirements
 ------------

 Python 2.7 with curses.
-Does not work with Python3.
-Tested with Cygwin and Mac OS X.
+Developed and tested with Cygwin Mac OS X. Does not work with Python3 nor Windows without Cygwin.

 Install
 -------